guiguibaq/blog/content/blog/get-started/index.md

 If `t_compute > t_memory`, we say that the system is “compute bound”, if that’s the opposite we say it’s “memory bound”.

 Great, we now have all the basics covered, and we understand the two fundamental equations of this podcast!
-The rest of the discussion is where Dwarkesh and Reiner actually use those two equations to make educated guesses on the parameters of LLMs at big labs.
+The rest of the discussion is where Dwarkesh and Reiner  use those two equations to make educated guesses on the parameters of LLMs at big labs.

 # 2. Influence of batch size on costs